ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/prostor/README.md

 ## How to use

 1. Start SpreadsheetEditor
-2. Select some range of cells in whicg you want to paste your data from request
+2. Select some range of cells in which you want to paste your data from request
 3. Open the Plugins tab and press "JSON API"/ API JSON
 4. Edit "Request URL" field
 5. Edit JSON path expression field.
 If you want to get several rows you can provide sevevral JsonPath expressions separated by ;
 6. Tap Ok button and enjoy with your result
+7. If you want to update values in your cells, tap JSON API/ Start

 If you need more information about how to use or write your own plugin, please see this https://api.onlyoffice.com/plugin/basic